JnCrMx/DynamicWallpaper/README.md

 ### Launching the application

-There are different ways to launch the application *Gralde* built in the previous step.
+There are different ways to launch the application *Gradle* has built in the previous step.

 #### Use a *shadowJar*

 You can find the *shadowJar* in ``build/libs/DynamicWallpaper-<version>-all.jar``.
 It already contains all required libraries.
-Simply copy it to any location and double-click it to launch.
+Simply copy it to any location you like and double-click it to launch.

 #### Use a distribution